PDFs by language

 The seminal vesicles are glands that lie just behind the prostate.
 Sometimes part of a seminal vesicle is sampled during a biopsy.
 This is not a cause for concern.

-All of these terms mean that the pathologist saw something under the microscope that is worrisome for cancer, but he or she is not 100% sure that cancer is present.
+All of these terms mean that the pathologist saw something under the microscope that is worrisome for cancer, but is not 100% sure that cancer is present.
 Finding any of these is not important if prostate cancer is also present.

 These tests can help predict the prognosis (outlook) of your prostate cancer, and the results should be discussed with your doctor.
 The results do not affect your diagnosis, although they might affect your treatment options.